tlevine/salisbury/readme.md

 Salisbury sets up [mincemeat](https://github.com/michaelfairley/mincemeatpy) workers and a mincemeat server.

+## Install

+### Master
+Install mincemeat.

+    pip install mincemeat

+### Worker
-Set up a worker by running `dependencies.sh` as root and `run.sh` as the user.
+Set up a worker by running `dependencies-user.sh` as the user on the worker.

-Then run a mincemeat program on the server with the password that `run.sh` tells you.
-You can install mincemeat on the server like so.

-    git submodule init
-    git submodule update

-Then mincemeat will be in `mincemeat.py`.
+## Run
+You must start the master before the workers.

+### Master
+Run your mincemeat program.
+For example,

+    ./example.py

+### Worker
+As the user, activate and run `run.sh`.
+This will start as many processes as you have cores.